Tom Parkes: Hartlepool United

 On 8 January 2024, Parkes signed for National League club Hartlepool United.
 He made his Hartlepool debut the following day as a half-time substitute in a 2–1 defeat to AFC Fylde.
 Early in his Hartlepool career he formed a strong partnership with Luke Waterfall in central defence.
 On 6 April, Parkes scored his first Hartlepool goal in a 2–0 home win against Aldershot Town.

 At the end of the season, Hartlepool took the option to extend his contract.
 On 30 November, Parkes made his 500th career appearance in a 0–0 home draw with Barnet.
 On 14 January 2025, he signed a new contract extension to keep him with the club until the end of the 2025–26 season.
 He was named as Hartlepool's club captain ahead of the 2025–26 season.

+He departed the club upon the expiry of his contract at the end of the 2025–26 season.

+Tamworth

+On 26 June 2026, Tamworth announced the signing of Parkes, signing on the same day as Tyler Lyttle.
+Parkes made his debut for Tamworth on 18 August 2026, in a National League Cup fixture at home to Newcastle United.
+He assisted Jake Hutchinson to a 19th minute goal, as Tamworth won the fixture 5–3.
+Parkes made his National League debut for Tamworth on 22 August 2026 in an away fixture against FC Halifax Town.
+He again provided an assist, this time for TJ Bramble who scored a 76th minute consolation goal in a 4–1 defeat.

 International career

 At international level, Parkes has represented England at under-17 level 18 times, scoring once.
 Parkes was a member of the unsuccessful England Under-17 squad for the 2009 UEFA European Under-17 Football Championship.